Review No. 4

 # AtomicInteger class

 AtomicInteger class : Defines thread-safe methods for the underlying int value.
-The atomic operations are thread safe.
+The atomic operations are thread safe (no need for synchronized keyword).
 This is implemented using compare-and-swap (CAS) technique.

 An atomic operation is an operation that is indivisible and uninterruptible.